Marriage and Family Therapy, M.A.

 - If enrolled at the time the application if filed, be sure to request transcripts upon completion of your course of study.

-- Transcripts must be official, that is, mailed directly from your college or university in a sealed envelope or sent electronically.
+- Transcripts must be official, that is, mailed directly from your college or university in a sealed envelope, sent electronically, or physically delivered in an untampered envelope sealed by the institution.
 Final approval for admission is contingent on receiving an official transcript.

 Send transcripts to: